 Being just upstairs from where the guests arrive means that the photographer can move freely between photographing the bride getting ready and the groom greeting the guests – (most probably) enjoying a nerve-steadying drink in the bar.

 As well as the Bridal Apartment/Pamper & Prep Suite there are 9 cottages in the grounds (7 double and 2 families) for guests that need to stay overnight.

 It’s not a hotel in the traditional sense, so this helps those who live a distance away and guests who want to drink.
 Breakfast is available the following morning too!

 The Function Suites

-There are 2 function suites at de Courceys.
+There are two function suites at De Courceys.
 Wedding parties may use one or both.
-I’ve photographed a wedding there which used one suite for the ceremony and meal, and the other for the evening entertainment and dancing.
-This minimises the time needed to transition from the daytime to evening events and works really well.
+I’ve photographed a wedding there that used one suite for the ceremony and meal.
+The other for the evening entertainment and dancing, minimalising the time needed to transition from the daytime to evening events and works well.

 Both suites are beautiful and elegant and perfect for any aspect of your wedding day.